mrocklin/blog/_posts/work/2018-07-16-dask-stories.md

 *This work is supported by [Anaconda Inc](http://anaconda.com)*

-People often ask me general questions like "Who uses Dask?" or more specific questions like the following:
+People often ask general questions like "Who uses Dask?" or more specific questions like the following:

 1. For what applications do people use Dask dataframe?